Perez hits sac fly in the 8th, Rays beat Yankees 1-0

 TRAINER’S ROOM

 Rays: Reliever José Alvarado was placed on the paternity list. … RHP Yonny Chirinos is out due to right triceps inflammation. … OF Manuel Margot was reinstated from the bereavement list and placed on the COVID-19 related IL.
 He is undergoing required intake testing after going to the Dominican Republic following the death of his father.
-Manager Kevin Cash said Margot’s first test was negative.
+Cash said Margot’s first test was negative.

 UP NEXT

-Yankees RHP Gerrit Cole (3-0) and Rays RHP Tyler Glasnow (0-0) are the expected starters in Game 1 of a doubleheader Saturday.
+Yankees RHP Gerrit Cole (3-0) and Rays RHP Tyler Glasnow (0-0) are the scheduled starters in Game 1 of a doubleheader Saturday.
 Cole is seeking his 20th consecutive win, dating to May 27, 2019.
 Both teams will rely their bullpens in the other game.

 _